mittwald/terraform-provider-mittwald/README.md

 ## Installation

 > [!IMPORTANT]
+> This provider is an *experimental proof-of-concept*; we do not recommend using it in production environments, as it is not yet feature-complete and may contain bugs.
+However, we are happy to receive feedback and contributions!
+>
-> This provider is not yet available on the Terraform registry.
+> Also, this provider is not yet available on the Terraform registry.
 You have to build it yourself; have a look at the [Contributing](#contributing) section for more information.

 ## Usage